Future Faculty Program - Teaching Excellence & Educational Innovation - Carnegie Mellon University

 The four requirements are:

 3. A course design project.
 You must create or substantially revise a syllabus for a course that you expect to teach at some point in your academic career.
 This may be a course for which you have served (or will serve) as the TA or instructor.
-An Eberly Center consultant will provide advice and feedback to help you plan the course and produce a syllabus that reflects the principles of effective course design.
+An Eberly Center consultant will provide guidance and feedback as you plan the course and produce a syllabus that reflects the principles of effective course design.
+It also includes a 1-2 page guided written reflection that describes your pedagogical choices in developing the syllabus and how you'd use it in the context of your class.

 How long does it take to complete the requirements?

 Completing the Future Faculty Program requires time and effort across several semesters.
-The amount of time it takes to complete the program depends on individual circumstances – for example, the availability of teaching opportunities that are appropriate for observations as well as time commitments that do not conflict with attending seminars.
+The amount of time it takes to complete the program depends on individual circumstances—for example, the availability of teaching opportunities that are appropriate for observations as well as time commitments that do not conflict with our seminars.

 There is no specific order in which you must complete the requirements, but most graduate students find it helpful to attend a few seminars before beginning either of the projects.